MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### input_data

-a character string with the path for the data to import (delimited, fixed format, ODBC, or XDF).
+A character string with the path for the data to import (delimited, fixed format, ODBC, or XDF).
 Alternatively, a data source object representing the input data source can be specified.
 If a Spark compute context is being used, this argument may also be an RxHiveData,